-- How to store: You can keep this fudge at room temperature in an airtight container for a few hours.
-Longer than that and I recommend storing it in the fridge just so it doesn't get too soft.
+- How to store: You can keep this fudge at room temperature in an airtight container.
+If you home is exceptionally warm, feel free to store it in the fridge just so it doesn't get too soft.

 - Beat well: Be sure to thoroughly mix in the pudding with the marshmallow cream to get rid of any graininess.
 Likewise, use electric beaters or a stand mixer to incorporate the butter and cream mixture with the white chocolate and pudding.

 - Slicing fudge: I prefer to leave the fudge uncut until ready to serve.
 Cut squares are more prone to drying out.
 Store the fudge covered, then cut into desired squares just before eating for best taste and least amount of waste.

 Whether you’re a seasoned veteran of fudge making, or trying pudding in fudge for the first time, you’ll love Pistachio Fudge!

 I decided to slowly add the pistachio pudding then the chocolate chips and then then marshmallow to the boiling ingredients, otherwise the pudding is gritty..